DoctorLogicProduct/dltest/_pages/products/content-multiplier/patient-stories.md

 ---
 layout: components
-title: DoctorLogic Before & After Galleries
+title: Medical Before & After Galleries for Doctors | DoctorLogic
-description: "Help patients visualize how your services can benefit them.
-Before and After photos on your practice website allows current and prospective patients to see your work and what you can do for them."
+description: "Give new patients visual proof on how your services can benefit them with Before & After photos.
+DoctorLogic is a must in your medical marketing strategy."
 meta_image: "/img/meta/content-multiplier.jpg"
 nofollow: false
 page_class: